 Here are some examples of how this could play out:

-The truth is likely to come out eventually, for example if the child later files a visa petition to bring his or her spouse the United States (which would require submitting a copy of the marriage certificate) or applies to become a U.S. citizen (at which time the immigration authorities will review the person's entire file).
+The truth is likely to come out eventually, for example if the child later files an I-130 petition to bring the spouse the United States (which would require submitting a copy of the marriage certificate) or applies to become a U.S. citizen (at which time the immigration authorities will review the person's entire file).

-If you have any questions, or claimed a green card as an unmarried child despite having been married first, see an experienced attorney.
+If you have any questions, or have claimed a green card as an unmarried child despite having been married first, see an experienced attorney.